Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 - ensuring your accommodation is mosquito proof

-- taking measures to avoid insect bites, including using insect repellent and wearing long, loose-fitting, light-coloured clothing
+- avoid insect bites, including by using insect repellent and wearing long, loose-fitting, light-coloured clothing

 Other diseases and health issues